How Facebook Used Science And Empathy To Reach Two Billion Users

 “I would have thought that the fastest growth would have been at the time where we were launching so many languages and making it available for so many people in different countries,” he told me recently when I visited Facebook headquarters in Menlo Park, California.
 “But it turns out we’re actually at peak growth now, a few years later.”

 Even if Olivan didn’t anticipate Facebook’s enduring success at expanding its ranks around the world, he’s one of the people who can claim credit for it.
-In 2008, he was a founding member of the company’s first team officially dedicated to scaling up its membership base.
+A decade ago, he was a founding member of the company’s first team officially dedicated to scaling up its membership base.
 He’s been at it ever since.
-So have three other members of that original eight-person growth team: VP of social good Naomi Gleit, director of core data science Danny Ferrante, and VP of growth marketing, analytics and internationalization Alex Schultz.
+So have three other members of that original eight-person growth team: VP of social good Naomi Gleit; director of core data science Danny Ferrante; and VP of growth marketing, analytics and internationalization Alex Schultz.
 Their work has been widely envied and imitated throughout the tech industry, and the in-house expertise they’ve shared helps explain why Facebook’s other big services–Instagram, WhatsApp, and Messenger–are growth phenoms themselves.

 By thinking about growth the way Facebook thought about every other aspect of its experience, the team redefined how internet companies go about scaling themselves up.
 “We were one of the first teams to really have a data-driven, product-driven approach to growth, which was historically more of a business function,” says Gleit, who joined Facebook in 2005 after writing about the tiny startup for her Stanford senior thesis, and is now the company’s second longest-tenured staffer after Mark Zuckerberg himself.
 “PR and marketing were supposed to drive news.”